Ranasinghe Premadasa: Presidency

-Premadasa was inaugurated as the 3rd President of Sri Lanka at the Octagonal Pavilion of the Sacred Temple of the Tooth on 2 January 1989.
+Premadasa was inaugurated as the 3rd President of Sri Lanka at the Octagonal Pavilion of the Temple of the Tooth on 2 January 1989.
 His oath was administered by Chief Justice Parinda Ranasinghe.

-Since the Outgoing President J. R. Jayawardene had dissolved the 11 year old Parliament and called for fresh General elections on the date of the results of Presidential election was declared on 20 December 1988, Premadasa oversaw the duties of the Prime Minister until 6 March 1989.
+Outgoing president Jayawardene dissolved the 11-year old parliament and called for fresh general elections on 20 December 1988, the day the results of presidential election were declared, thus Premadasa oversaw the duties of prime minister until 6 March 1989.

-In the 1989 General election held on 15 February 1989, the UNP gained 125 seats in parliament, forming a government with a majority in parliament.
+In the 1989 general election held on 15 February 1989, the UNP won 125 seats in parliament, forming a government with a majority in parliament.
 He appointed D. B. Wijetunga as the new Prime Minister on 6 March 1989.
 At the time he became president, the country faced both a civil war in the north and a communist insurgency in the south, both key issues Premadasa concentrated on, with particularly ruthless actions against the insurgents.
-The security forces brutally put down the revolt and killed many of its leaders.
+Security forces brutally put down the revolt and killed many of its leaders.

 Monetary policy

-Premadasa also concentrated on a grassroots-level economic development drive, focusing on the provision of housing, poverty alleviation and the upliftment of the poor.
+Premadasa concentrated on a grassroots-level economic development drive, focusing on the provision of housing, poverty alleviation and the upliftment of the poor.
 He encouraged the building of model villages with clean water, transport infrastructure, schools and health centres.
 He encouraged the establishment of small-scale industries (mostly garment-related) in poor areas by giving factory owners low-interest loans and a share in textile quotas for the United States and Europe.
 The Gam Udāwa programme is one of his best-known achievements in this area, along with the Janasaviya programme that is today part of the Samurdhi scheme.